 Once again entranced, Mike looked up and started to respond, “So you’ve seriously never seen...”

 Nothing.
 No sign of Selena anywhere.
 The table in front of him, once covered with beautiful handmade jewelry, was now bare, save for the small brown box.
-Glancing at the locket again, Mike wondered what kind of elaborate set up this was, and who needed to be congratulated for going to such great lengths to freak him completely out.
-Maybe he just imagined everything?
+Glancing at the locket again, Mike wondered what kind of elaborate set up this was.
+Did someone need to be congratulated for going to such great lengths to freak him out?
+Maybe he had imagined everything?
 No, that couldn’t be.
-The locket in his hand was clearly real.
+The locket in his hand was as real as could be.

-Mike’s phone suddenly went off, reminding him he’d better get on the road home to beat the Friday rush hour.
-He packed the locket and box in the outer pocket of his trumpet case and started for the parking garage across the courtyard, meeting up with Darcy along the way.
+At that moment, Mike’s phone went off, reminding him he’d better get on the road home to beat the Friday rush hour.
+He packed the locket and box in the outer pocket of his trumpet case and started for the parking garage across the courtyard.
+Along the way, Darcy joined him.

 “Well, you look like you had fun,” Mike said.